PSHE

 Curriculum

-Topics range from maintaining a healthy lifestyle, both physically and mentally, digital safety, forging and maintaining healthy relationships, sex education, the changing nature and diversity of families, the effect of the economy and financial management.
-Lessons are purposeful, engaging and extremely relevant to life in modern Britain.
+Personal, Social, Health and Education (PSHE) and Citizenship helps young people to grow and mature in a range of ways.
+They develop their knowledge and understanding about becoming informed citizens, discussing both local and global issues that affect today’s world.
+Topics range from maintaining a healthy lifestyle, both physically and mentally, online safety, forging and maintaining healthy relationships, the changing nature and diversity of families, the effect of the economy and financial management.
+Lessons are purposeful, engaging and extremely relevant.

 PSHE at Key Stage 5 is taught through a range of tutor sessions, assemblies, collapsed days and visits from external speakers and agencies.